Aaron-Thomas-Blessen/Aaron-Thomas-Blessen/README.md

 - **President** at Code@Saintgits April 2023 to Present.

-- **Core Committee Member** at Cyber Security Club Nov 2022 to Present.
+- **Core Committee Member** at Cyber Security Club Nov 2022 to Aug 2024.

 ## Education